This post may contain affiliate links. Please read our disclosure policy.

 Make ahead tip

 If you want to make this salad ahead of time or for meal prep, I suggest leaving out the arugula.
 That way, it’ll last in the fridge a few days no problem.
-Just mix in the arugula when you’re ready to enjoy it!
+Just mix in the arugula and toss with the dressing when you’re ready to eat it.

 How to make lemon orzo salad